techidaily/site-win11-tips/source/_posts/realigning-windows-11s-file-order-preferences.md

 ### 3\.
 Reset Folder View Settings to Default Using Registry Editor

  The last method to reset Folder View settings involves using the Windows Registry Editor.
 You should only use this method if you are an experienced user and know how it works, since messing with its keys could cause serious problems.
-To avoid data loss, you must[create a registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before continuing.
+To avoid data loss, you must [create a registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before continuing.

  To reset folder view settings using the registry editor, do the following:

-1. Press**Win + R** on your keyboard to[open the Run command](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** on your keyboard to [open the Run command](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. Type**regedit** in the text box and press Enter.
-This will[open the Registry Editor window](https://www.makeuseof.com/windows-11-open-registry-editor/) .
+This will [open the Registry Editor window](https://www.makeuseof.com/windows-11-open-registry-editor/) .
 3. Navigate to the following location:
 HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell
 4. In the left sidebar, right-click on the**BagMRU** folder and select**Delete.**